vnc

 | macOS | /var/db/crabbox/vnc.password |

-Managed AWS Windows leases also print the generated Windows console login:
+Managed Windows leases also print the generated Windows console login:

 password: Cb1!...